JackNewman12/ESP-Localisation/README.md

 * Light Solid: Connected to the server and waiting for a command (the server will automatically send the approriate commands)

 ## The Generators
-The WeMoSNoiseGenerator folder contains code for a WeMoS firmware that simply connects to a WiFi network and generates random traffic.
+The WeMoSNoiseGenerator folder contains code for esp8266 firmware that simply connects to a WiFi network and generates random traffic.
 This allows for easier plotting for the thesis and small sampling times.

 ## Base Station
 The basestation hardware was a Raspberry Pi.
 The data backbone was a pre-existing network.
 (This needs to exist already so that unexpecting devices will generate enough data to be tracked)